tristen/ender-dragdealer/README.markdown

 $('#slide').dragdealer(options);
 ```

-See the full API on the [dragdealer homepage](http://code.ovidiu.ch/dragdealer)
+Pass in additional options!
+See the full API on the [dragdealer homepage](http://code.ovidiu.ch/dragdealer).